 • the director of the institution if they are living in one

-deceased the court-appointed personal representative for the estate, and name that person as the defendant on the complaint and summons For example, serve Mary Smith, Personal Representative of the Estate of John Smith, deceased.
+a deceased person the court-appointed personal representative for the estate, and name that person as the defendant on the complaint and summons For example, serve Mary Smith, Personal Representative of the Estate of John Smith, deceased.

 Return to Top

-When do I serve the opposing party?
+When do I serve the other side?

 Return to Top